mvolkmann/blog/src/htmx.md

 any programming language and any server framework.
 This is referred to as HowEver you Would Like (HOWL).
-A downside is that there are no canonical examples of implementing the backend services for an HTMX application.
+A downside is that there are no canonical examples of implementing the backend services for an htmx application.

 Desirable characteristics include: